karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-22 (UTC) — Live UI alignment finalized; key-cancel parity; typecheck/docs/build fixed (restoreTty guard) without disabling type checking in tests; TTY restore pauses stdin to avoid EBUSY.
+When updated: 2025-09-22 (UTC) — Live UI alignment finalized; key-cancel parity; typecheck/docs/build fixed (restoreTty guard) without disabling type checking in tests; TTY restore pauses stdin to avoid EBUSY; BORING summary shows mm:ss without brackets.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->

-- Init snapshot prompt behavior- On "stan init":  - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots.
-  - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
+- Init snapshot prompt behavior- On "stan init": - If no snapshot exists at <stanPath>/diff/.archive.snapshot.json, do not prompt about snapshots. - If a snapshot DOES exist, prompt: “Keep existing snapshot?” (default Yes).
 If answered “No”, replace/reset the snapshot. - Interactive only; in --force mode, keep existing snapshot by default (future override flag TBD).
   - CLI copy example: Keep existing snapshot?
 (Y/n)

 - TTY live run status table, hang detection, and graceful cancellation